arielmandujano/The_Go_Programming_Language/README.md

 __The go programming language__ is a book for introducing in deep some of the main concepts of go programming language.

-This repository is a container for all examples and exercises solutions I've completed along I learn using the book.
+This repository is a container for most of the examples and exercises solutions I've completed along I learn using the book.

 ### The repository